OGRanchoBoi/interview/README.md

-Jr. TechOps Production Engineer Interview Homework
+Jr. TechOps Support Engineer Interview Homework

 Note: this is for the Jr. position.
 The full TechOps Production Engineer assignment is below this one.